-Commented [MR12]: This section represents a complete recalibration of different street and highways by functional class in the Town, with arterial and collector designations now simply aligning with the terms and actual highway segments designated by the MPO.
-See Long Range Regional Transportation Plan for more detail if needed for understanding.
+Commented [MR9]: This section represents a complete recalibration of different street and highways by functional class in the Town, with arterial and collector designations now simply aligning with the terms and actual highway segments designated by the MPO.
+See Long Range Regional Transportation Plan for more detail if needed.

-Commented [MR13]: This is a new road type that is intended to reflect secondary through streets in the Town, including those in larger subdivisions that funnel traffic from other streets to collectors and arterials.
-The list below is not intended to suggest that any of these existing "neighborhood connectors" needs to be improved from its current
+Commented [MR10]: This is a new road type that is intended to reflect secondary through streets in the Town, including those in larger subdivisions that funnel traffic from other streets to collectors and arterials.
+The list below is not intended to suggest that these existing "neighborhood connectors" needs to be improved.